Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelSingleProducerAsyncInput"

-Re-exports all named exports from the "effect/ChannelSingleProducerAsyncInput" module as "ChannelSingleProducerAsyncInput".
+Re-exports all named exports from the "effect/ChannelSingleProducerAsyncInput" module as `ChannelSingleProducerAsyncInput`.

 **Signature**